Skip to main content

 Turkey Season

-Delaware’s spring wild turkey hunting season will run from April 13, 2024 - May 11, 2024.
-A special one-day hunt for youth and non-ambulatory hunters will occur on April 6, 2024.
-No Sunday hunting.
+Delaware’s spring wild turkey hunting season will run from April 12, 2025 - May 10, 2025.
+A special one-day hunt for youth and non-ambulatory hunters will occur on April 5, 2025.
+Turkeys may be hunted 1/2 hour before sunrise until 1:00 PM.
+Hunting on Sundays is now permitted for all gamebirds, including turkeys.
+However, the season will not be open on Sunday, May 11, 2025.
 Public land permits can only be used on the property and season segment for which they are issued.
-Applications must be received by January 6, 2023 to be processed for the lottery drawing.
+Applications must be post-marked by January 6, 2025 to be processed for the lottery drawing.

 Segment dates (A-D) for Public Land